yuriKhordal/devMine/utilities/README.md

 # Utilities

-Modules that provide usefull functionalities for developers.
+Modules that provide useful functionalities for developers.

 ## jsonParser.lua
 A JSON parser that turns JSON strings into lua tables.